 Doing well in your studies is key to getting into University.
 Below are some of our top tip on how to study for exams and how to do well in years 8-11, sixth form, college and University.

 Mind Maps help you to cut down all your notes into useful information, often using colours, and make great revision notes.
 Once you have made the first branches with themes, branch off them with more detailed topics, and then finally more detailed notes in the end branches.
 Make them easy to read and condense the notes are much as possible to make revision bitesize.
-Once you've got the key themes you'll soon realise that you can remember small details about them and thats what revision is about.
-Below is a great example and gives you more inspiration about how to make great mind maps!.
+Once you've got the key themes, you'll soon realise that you can remember small details about them and that's what revision is about.

 If you were presenting you would usually expand with your own ideas at the time of presenting, so use your flashcards as prompts, you can even colour code them or draw pictures or diagrams if that helps!